 He graduated from the American University of Sharjah with a B.A. in International Relations.
 He has a M.A. in Diplomacy and International Affairs from Zayed University in Abu Dhabi which he completed with Distinction, and has taken postgraduate courses at New York University’s College of Law in New York City, which he completed with honors.
 He was awarded a masters honors certificate from NYU's college of Law in New York.
 He is fluent in Arabic and English.

-Ivo Veenkamp has served as the co-founder and first Deputy Executive Director of Hedayah, The International Center of Excellence for Countering Violent Extremism, since January 2013.
-Based in Abu Dhabi, Hedayah is an independent international “Think & Do Tank” focused on Countering Violent Extremism (CVE) in all of its forms and manifestations by working on dialogue and communications, capacity building, and research.
+Ivo Veenkamp is the co-founder and first Deputy Executive Director of Hedayah, The International Center of Excellence for Countering Violent Extremism, since January 2013.
+He is responsible for the day-to-day lead of the organization.

-Ivo has more than twenty five years of experience at the crossroads of international, national and local strategy, policy and programming.
-He has been responsible for issues related to counterterrorism, countering violent extremism (CVE), social cohesion, and civic integration.
-Working in government, the private sector and a multilateral organization.
+Ivo has more than twenty-five years of experience at the crossroads of international, national and local strategy, policy and programming.
+He has been working on counterterrorism, countering violent extremism (CVE), social cohesion, and civic integration.
+Throughout his life Ivo has lived in the Netherlands, Indonesia, India and the United Arab Emirates.
+He has worked in government, the private sector and a multilateral organization.

-The past twelve years he frequently acted as an expert speaker, moderator and representative at international conferences and meetings on CT and CVE.
+The past fifteen years he was involved in strategic international stakeholder engagement and frequently acted as an expert speaker, moderator and representative at international conferences and meetings on CT and CVE.

 Before this, Ivo was the Program Director for Modernizing Civic Integration Policy and the Project Director for the preparation of the Constitutional Reform of the Netherlands Antilles at the Ministry of Security and Justice.
 He was also the Head and Deputy Head of the Urban Policy Division and the Secretary of the Government Committee on Oversight/Inspection at the Ministry of the Interior.
 He started his career as a Management Consultant at the Government and Non-Profit group of KPMG Consulting.
 One of his last assignments was interim Chairman and Director of the Foundation for Youth Work of de city of Amsterdam.